File the Child Guardianship Papers

 This form is REQUIRED.
 The judge requires a hearing before deciding whether to approve the guardianship.
 The "citation" sets a court date for your request to be named the guardian.
 Fill out every section except for the "Date and Time of Court Appearance" (that part will be filled out by the court clerk when you file your papers).

 The Clerk of Court will schedule a hearing date when you file the Citation.
-If there is an emergency and you want the judge to hear your case sooner, you can file additional documents asking the judge to change the court date.
-Download the Order Shortening Time Packet (pdf fillable) for all of the instructions and forms needed to ask the judge to hear your case quickly.
+If you want the judge to hear your case sooner because of an emergency, you can fill out the Order Shortening Time Packet (pdf fillable) to ask the judge to change your court date.

 This form gives details about where the child has lived for the last five years, and if there are any other cases that might affect the guardianship case.